 Section 5.
 Terms of Office

-Except for those Board members who are elected to the Initial System Board in 2011 and who draw either one- or two-year terms as provided in Section 4d above, and for those board members whose term might be limited by Section 5b below, all Board members will be elected for a term of three (3) years.
+All Board members will be elected for a term of three (3) years, except for those board members whose term might be limited by Section 5b below,.

-No Board member shall be permitted to serve for more than a total of six (6) consecutive years unless two (2) years have elapsed since his/her sixth year of service.
+No Board member shall be permitted to serve for more than a total of six (6) consecutive years unless two (2) years have elapsed since their sixth year of service.

 All terms of office shall be staggered, with one-third of the board seats ending each year.